ChaseDurand/Slowed-and-Reverb/README.md

 Slowed and Reverb is a utility for easily creating aesthetic audio+visual edits.

-For the audio, the input track is slowed+pitched and then convoluted with an impulse response.
-For the video, a random image from [/media/background](/media/background) is combined with CRT/VHS-esque grain layers, chromatic aberration, and ripple effects.
+The input track is slowed+pitched and then convoluted with an impulse response.
+A random image from [/media/background](/media/background) is combined with CRT/VHS-esque grain layers, chromatic aberration, and ripple effects.

 ## Requirements
 * Python 3.5+